gavinbeatty/git-publish/README.markdown

 ===========
 Gavin Beatty <gavinbeatty@gmail.com>

-git publish: a simple script to ease the unnecessarily complex task of "publishing" a branch, i.e., taking a local branch, creating a reference to it on a remote repo, and setting up the local branch to track the remote one, all in one go.
+git publish: a simple shell script to ease the unnecessarily complex task of "publishing" a branch, i.e., taking a local branch, creating a reference to it on a remote repo, and setting up the local branch to track the remote one, all in one go.

     Usage: git publish [-v] [-n] [-f | -d] [<branch> [<remote>]]